nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/user/assistance/knowledge_base.md

 ### Notes

 Notes can be added to an article that is intended to be article owner notes. these notes are not made available as part of the article.

+## Categories

+Categories are available to offer an ability to filter/sort articles.
+Fields available as part of Knowledge Base Categories are:

+- Name _Category Name_

+- Parent _Parent Category for nesting categories_

+- Target Team _Team the categories articles should be made available for_

+- Target User _User the categories articles should be made available for_

+!!! info
+    A KB Category must either have a target user or target group.
+Not both.